 |I will be joining the Mobile Communications/Networking group at NEC Labs America, Princeton.|

-I completed my Ph.D. in Computer Science from Stony Brook University where I was advised by Prof. Samir Das.
-I obtained my undergraduate degree in Computer Science and Engineering from Jadavpur University in 2011.
+I obtained my Ph.D. in Computer Science from Stony Brook University where I was advised by Prof. Samir Das and was a member of WINGS Lab.
+I completed my undergraduate degree in Computer Science and Engineering from Jadavpur University in 2011.
 I hail from Calcutta, India.

 My broad research goal is to improve user experience in next-generation wireless networks.
 I am passionate about architecting scalable systems running time-critical applications in intermittent network conditions.
 I am also interested in data-driven performance analysis/modeling of such systems.
 My research contributions have appeared in reputed systems & networking venues like Infocom'17, CoNEXT'16, Infocom'15, CoNEXT'14, IMC'14, MobiCom'13 etc.

 Successfully defended my Ph.D thesis.
 Defense talk: here

 Invited talk at NEC Labs America, Princeton, NJ.